 2015 or the obligations under the European Remedies Directive, as incorporated into the Public Contracts Regulations 2015.

-4.1.4 The form of contract will be JCT Intermediate Building Contract with Contractor’s Design
+4.1.4 The form of contract will be JCT Intermediate Building Contract with Contractor’s Design.

 4.2 General Policy Requirements

 4.2.1 By submitting a tender response in connection with this Procurement Process, potential suppliers confirm that they will, and that they shall ensure that any consortium members and/or subcontractors will, comply with all applicable laws, codes of practice, statutory guidance and applicable Trust policies relevant to the goods/services and or works being supplied.